 Conclusions are an important essay section as readers tend to best remember the last information they read.
 Write a convincing final paragraph and your reader may finish the essay with more clarity and confidence in its argumentation and findings.

 What makes a conclusion successful?

-As we will learn in Lesson 3, there are many pieces of advice that can help students to write an effective and convincing conclusion.
+As we will learn in Chapter 3, there are many pieces of advice that can help students to write an effective and convincing conclusion.
 For now, the two most important points to remember are (1) that your conclusion should try to follow a specific-general structure (inverse from an introduction) and (2) that a concluding paragraph should include at least some of the four concluding elements: